 TADA Track Options

-Track 1: 2 private lessons AND 1 group lesson per week - $375/month plus private check in with team once a month
+Track 2: 2 private lessons AND 1 group lesson per week - $420/month plus private check-in with team once a month

-Private lessons can be scheduled with individual instructor and consist of the following:
+Private lessons can be scheduled with the individual instructor and consist of the following:

-30 minutes 1 x weekly with Miss Tamie (vocals), 45 min 1 x weekly w Nat Q (dance), or 45 min 1 x weekly w Lizzy (acting)
+30 minutes 1 x weekly with Miss Tamie (vocals), 30 min 1 x weekly w Nat Q (dance), or 30 min 1 x weekly w Sierra (acting)

 You may rotate monthly (example: do private voice in September, private dance in October, private acting in November, etc. Ideally, students will get at least a month of privates in every discipline)

-Classes begin week of Jan 20th and encompass 12 weeks of instruction plus a filmed reel of all pieces learned.
+Classes begin the week of August 31st for the Fall of 2022 (typically after Labor day for Fall and around the Third week of January in Spring) and encompass 12 weeks of instruction before thanksgiving break; PLUS a showcase and opportunity to perform in recital.
 Private lessons are scheduled individually with instructors and candidates can have up to 2 reschedules per semester.
 Group classes cannot be made up but you may attend any other group class as an exchange.

 Monthly tuition remains the same regardless of weeks in the month.
 Payments can be made monthly OR you may pay upfront for the semester: